-- Tap Create on the status bar - > A new block is displayed

-- > The last programmed MDI block is loaded along with all of its parameters. - Select the desired block type from the Block type drop-down list - Based on the block type, define the relevant parameters

-- Confirm each input with RET

-- ► To execute the block, tap END

-- > The positioning aid is displayed.

-- If the simulation window is activated, the current block is visualized.

-- > Depending on the block, user intervention may be required; the wizard will display the relevant instructions.

-- ▶ Follow the instructions in the wizard
+- ► Tap Create on the status bar - A new block is displayed or - > The last programmed MDI block is loaded along with all of its parameters. - Select the desired block type from the Block type drop-down list - ▶ Based on the block type, define the relevant parameters - ► To load the current axis position, tap Actual position capture in the appropriate input fields - Confirm each input with RET - To execute the block, tap END - > The positioning aid is displayed. - > If the simulation window is activated, the current block is visualized. - > Depending on the block, user intervention may be required; the wizard will display the relevant instructions. - ▶ Follow the instructions in the wizard - ► If you are using NC-controlled axes, then tap or press NC START on the product or machine tool - ▶ In multi-step blocks tap Next to jump to the next instruction